Meet our Team

 Anna-Marie Tatum RVN

-Anna has been a long-standing member of our staff.
-She joined full-time in July 2003, having worked weekends and holidays and attended college previously.
+Anna has been a long-standing member of our team.
+She joined us full time in July 2003, having worked weekends and holidays and attended Sparsholt College previously.
 She has always enjoyed caring for animals.

 Dominique Hancock RVN

-Dom initially worked as a part time assistant whilst she was still at school.
+Dominique initially worked as a ‘weekend girl’ whilst she was still at school.
 After a few years away she came back full time in September 2008.
-Her and her husband Matt have 2 children.

 Lana Baker RVN